 Her latest book, The Healthy Vegetable Garden, is due to be published in September 2021.
 This new book looks at how you can create a healthy, biodiverse growing space packed with vegetables and flowers fuelled by a healthy soil.
 There are plenty of ideas on how to improve your soil, make compost, mix up your planting, attract pollinators and natural predators plus manage pests and diseases organically.

-After writing on climate change and other environmental issues for many years, she turned her attention to how her garden and plot would be affected by a changing climate.
-Teaming up with Kim Stoddart, she wrote The Climate Change Garden which was published by Green Rocket Books in summer 2019 (more on her Climate Change Garden website.
+After writing on climate change and other environmental issues for many years, she teamed up with Kim Stoddart, and they wrote The Climate Change Garden which was published by Green Rocket Books in 2019 (more on her Climate Change Garden website).

 Sally gives talks on smallholding, growing on small spaces and climate change gardening.
 She was guest speaker at the Edible Garden Show, River Cottage Festival and the Welsh Spring Festival.
 She also provides consultancy on climate change gardening and smallholding matters.

-Follow Sally on Twitter @Sally_Morgan and on instagram sallymorgan_empirefarm
+Follow Sally on Twitter @Sally_Morgan and on instagram @the_organic_plot